'I used to hide': When art lights the way for youth to reach out of the dark

 "Sunset" was among six of the 28 paintings already sold that are on display in the theater lobby through March 18, works courtesy of Arts in Recovery for Youth.
 Proceeds from the sale benefit AIRY and the youth-based Berkshire Theatre Group Plays.
 Students also sang, danced and recited poetry, examples of how the two-year-old therapeutic group has helped them cope with depression, social anxiety, bullying and other issues that have lead to suicide thoughts and/or attempts to take ones life.

-AIRY founder and suicide-attempt survivor, Marney Schorr, started the initiative two years ago with financial support from the Berkshire Coalition for Suicide Prevention and individual donations. he currently works with 57 students in the 13- to 26-year-old population identified by the state Department of Public Health Suicide Prevention Program as being imminently at-risk for suicide and in need of additional support.
+AIRY founder and suicide-attempt survivor, Marney Schorr, started the initiative two years ago with financial support from the Berkshire Coalition for Suicide Prevention and individual donations.
+Since the program's inception, she's worked with 57 students in the 13- to 26-year-old population identified by the state Department of Public Health Suicide Prevention Program as being imminently at-risk for suicide and in need of additional support.

 "We need people, it's in our DNA ... art builds that peer support," Schorr said.

 The Long Island, N.Y., native opened the three-hour event with her life story of dealing with depression, anger, bullying in school and how they manifested themselves into a suicide attempt in her young adult life.
 The Pittsfield artist found her paintings to be part of her overall therapy.

 "We use art to self-soothe; we use art to tell our stories," she said.
 "Through the arts, let's love ourselves."